rhysnhall/etsy-php-sdk/README.md

 );
 ```

 You'll be provided with both an access token and a refresh token.
 The access token has a valid duration of 3600 seconds (1 hour).
-Save both of these for late ruse.
+Save both of these for late use.

 #### Refreshing your token